JonathanRyanRichard/JonathanRyanRichard/README.md

-# Hi, I’m Jonathan 👋
+# Hey there, I’m Jonathan Ryan 👋

 I’m an **analytical problem solver** and **Project Management Office (PMO) Executive** with a strong focus on **governance, audit, and decision support**.
 My work sits at the intersection of **data, structure, and strategy** — breaking down complex operational problems and turning them into clear, actionable insights.